 Home Testosterone Testing Explained

-While you can visit your general physician to begin learning more about your hormone levels, home testosterone tests are also available through services like letsgetchecked.com.
+While you can visit your general physician to begin learning more about your hormone levels, home tests for all kinds of health testing, including testosterone are also available through services like letsgetchecked.com.
 In the past, home testosterone testing was limited to saliva testing.

 Today, as men’s health screening is more common, you can collect your own blood samples using a pin prick test on your finger that’s not much different from measuring your blood sugar if you’re diabetic.